West Papua: Yapen Mangrove Restoration

 Eden Reforestation Projects helps the village of Ansas replant the mangroves in its vicinity.
 The project addresses both poverty and mangrove restoration together.
-Addressing poverty and restoring mangroves will over time retroactively influence positively one another.
+Addressing poverty and restoring mangroves will, over time, retroactively influence one another positively.
 Healthy mangrove forests will provide an abundance of life and fisheries resources.
-The Ansas community will in time be able to build a different relationship with their mangroves, improve their livelihoods, and plan a better future.
+The Ansas community will, in time, be able to build a different relationship with their mangroves, improve their livelihoods, and plan a better future.

 The people in Ansas